What Are Sitting Tenants And What Are Their Rights?

 Recent data suggests that the average time to sell from the first day of marketing to completion day is around 129 days, that’s four months without rent if you choose to serve notice and market your property as vacant.
 While you may have to sell for less, it’s important to run the numbers before acting hastily.
 Selling with tenants in situ could actually be the better option.

 If you don’t want to wait months to sell your property or have problematic tenants then you should consider reaching out to a cash buying company.
-Selling to Sell House Quick Now is fast – allowing you to sell your property with sitting tenants in days rather than months.
+Selling to Sell House Quick Now means a fast, speedy sale allowing you to sell your property with sitting tenants quicker than if you were selling though an estate agent.

 What About A Regulated Tenancy?